 - pounding heartbeats or fluttering in your chest;

-Less serious side effects may include:
+Common side effects may include:

-- headache, dizziness, tremors;
+- dizziness, headache;

-- increased or decreased interest in sex, impotence.
+- increased or decreased interest in sex.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.